top of page

 • Do a 5-minute call if texting isn’t enough.

-• If you’re in a program like Sex Addicts Anonymous, this is when you use your tools: sponsor contact, meeting, outreach before the slip, not after.
+• If you’re in a program like Sex Addicts Anonymous, this is when you use your tools: contact your sponsor, attend a meeting, or reach out before the slip, not after.

 Rule of thumb: